 Extended ProgramsThe student experience extends beyond 8:00 a.m. and 3:00 p.m.
 Extended Programs provides morning and after-school care and a robust set of enrichment activities to ensure that students have an engaging experience throughout their entire day at Heathwood Hall.

 Habitat DayOur youngest students learn about habitats by exploring our 122-acre campus and being introduced to research.
 Students present their work at the annual Habitat Day celebration.

 Heathwood Hall’s Early Childhood program, comprising the twos, threes, and fours classes, helps children develop in every area by providing a comprehensively nurturing environment.
-Through experiential learning opportunities such as nature walks on Heathwood’s beautiful campus, visits to the on-site Tinker Lab, and preparation for/enjoyment of the annual Habitat Day event, students explore a rich curriculum under the care and guidance of compassionate teachers.
+Through experiential learning opportunities such as nature walks on Heathwood’s beautiful campus, visits to the on-site Tinker Lab, and preparation for the annual Habitat Day event, students explore a rich curriculum under the care and guidance of compassionate teachers.

 As an Episcopal school, Heathwood values the spiritual, emotional, and social development of every student in addition to their academic growth.
-Children will have daily devotions to that end, but the emphasis on creating a loving, serving, respectful environment permeates all aspects of the EC program.
+Children will have daily devotions to that end, but the emphasis on creating a loving, serving, respectful environment permeates all aspects of the Early Childhood program.
 A child is more than a future college student and professional; they are living, growing beings that evidence and deserve God’s love.